Félix Wazekwa: 1962–1995: Childhood, education and music debut

 Félix Nlandu Wazekwa was born on 14 September 1962 in Léopoldville (now Kinshasa), then part of the Belgian Congo (later the Republic of the Congo, then Zaïre, and now the Democratic Republic of the Congo), to Félix Wazekwa Ndomingiedi, a trained architect, and Marie Luvuma.
-His father held various positions, including at the Ministry of Public Works and Land Planning, the World Bank, and the Office of Roads.
-He was also engaged in business activities, served as a member of the Confederation of Small and Medium Enterprises of Congo (Confédération des Petites et Moyennes Entreprises du Congo, COPEMECO), and coordinated the "Construction and Buildings" group in Kinshasa.
-Wazekwa was drawn to music at a young age and formed a troupe of local children in the 1970s.
-During this time, Wazekwa gained recognition for his prowess in dancing.
-He subsequently founded a traditional music ensemble known as SODEPA in the Kinshasa's Matete commune, where he became celebrated for his singing and dancing abilities.
-Between 1982 and 1983, he formed another musical collective named Kin-Verso in the Matete commune.
+His father worked for the Ministry of Public Works and Land Planning, the World Bank, and the Office of Roads.
+He was also involved in business, belonged to the Confederation of Small and Medium Enterprises of Congo (Confédération des Petites et Moyennes Entreprises du Congo, COPEMECO), and led the "Construction and Buildings" group in Kinshasa.
+Wazekwa was drawn to music at a young age and formed a troupe of local children in the 1970s, and became known for dancing.
+He later formed a traditional music band called SODEPA in Matete, where he was noted for his singing and dancing.
+Then, between 1982 and 1983, he started another band called Kin-Verso in the same area.

 After graduating from high school with a French baccalaureate from the Académie des Beaux-Arts in Kinshasa, Wazekwa pursued economics studies at Paris 8 University Vincennes-Saint-Denis in 1985.
-Thereafter, he became an autodidact and augmented his knowledge through reading, which gave him an interest in literary polymaths like Henry Nelson and Paul Valéry, alongside contemporary writers like Jean d'Ormesson and Michel Serres.
-After completing his studies, he returned to Kinshasa and began working as a songwriter for various up-and-coming Zairean artists.
-He quickly garnered attention from Koffi Olomidé, who incorporated Wazekwa's compositions into his projects between 1991 and 1993, notably featured in albums such as Haut De Gamme - Koweit, Rive Gauche, and Noblesse Oblige.
+Besides his studies, he taught himself by reading many books, which sparked his interest in the works of writers such as Henry Nelson Wieman, Paul Valéry, Jean d'Ormesson, and Michel Serres.
+After completing his studies, he returned to Kinshasa and began writing songs for several up-and-coming Zairean artists.
+His work soon seized the attention of Koffi Olomidé, who used many of Wazekwa's compositions in several albums released between 1991 and 1993, such as Haut De Gamme - Koweit, Rive Gauche, and Noblesse Oblige.

-After a brief stint with Koffi Olomide, Papa Wemba approached Wazekwa to assist him in refining his songwriting abilities.
-In 1994, Wazekwa contributed four tracks to Papa Wemba's Viva La Musica's album Foridoles, with "Reference" standing out as the signature track.
-Wazekwa also claimed authorship of the song "Nzete Ya Séquoia."
-Following this, he participated in Papa Wemba's 1995 release, Pôle Position.
+After working with Koffi Olomidé for a short time, Papa Wemba asked Wazekwa to help with songwriting.
+In 1994, Wazekwa wrote four songs for Viva La Musica's album Foridoles, with "Reference" standing out as the signature track.
+He also claimed to have written "Nzete Ya Séquoia".
+The next year, he worked again with Papa Wemba by contributing to the album Pôle Position.